Rajaram College

-Rajaram College, Kolhapur (Marathi: राजाराम महाविद्यालय, कोल्हापूर) is a government college affiliated to Shivaji University in Kolhapur.
+Rajaram College, Kolhapur is a government college affiliated to Shivaji University in Kolhapur.
 It offers junior college-level courses such as 11th & 12th, bachelor degree level courses such as (BSc and BA) in science, humanities, languages and arts and offers an MA in Psychology and Home science.
 It also runs MSc in Analytical Chemistry It also has a popular junior college offering higher secondary education courses in science and arts.

 History

 Rajaram college was established in 1880 by the Maharaja of Kolhapur.
 It is the oldest college in the Kolhapur city and one of the famous college in the Maharashtra.
-It was affiliated to the Mumbai University and then with Pune university.
-Shivaji University was established in 1962 and since then it is affiliated with Shivaji University Kolhapur.
+It was affiliated to the Mumbai University and then with Pune University.
+Shivaji University was established in 1962 and since then it is affiliated with Shivaji University in Kolhapur.
 Many undergraduate and post graduate courses were available in the past which were later moved to the Shivaji university after establishment of the university.
 Rajaram college had played a key role in the establishment of the Shivaji University Kolhapur and first Vice chancellor of the university was Principal of Rajaram college Dr. A. G. Pawar.
 Rajaram college has given many great leaders in politics.
 It is alma mater of many famous scientists, writers, historians, educationists, army officers, and civil servants (IAS, IPS and IFS officers).
 It celebrated its 125th anniversary in 2005.

 The college is located near Shivaji University.
 Many students from nearby villages study there.
 It is located somewhat on the outskirts of Kolhapur city.
 It has a large area of campus where many people from nearby areas come for pleasure walks.

-The Maharashtra State supported U.P.S.C and M.P.S.C institute is also present in the same campus.
+The Maharashtra State supported U.P.S.C. and M.P.S.C. institute is also present in the same campus.

-This college has given many famous dignitaries to India, including IAS and IPS officers who are serving the nation.

 The college has a picturesque campus of around 75 acres.
 Its 13 independent buildings include a 2000 capacity auditorium.
 The Dr. Balkrishna Library has more than 125,000 volumes.